Xilinx/brevitas/docsrc/source/user_guide/qronos.rst

          url={https://arxiv.org/abs/2505.11695},
    }

-Please use `this branch <https://github.com/i-colbert/brevitas/tree/qronos/src/brevitas_examples/llm>`_ to reproduce the experiments used for the paper.
+Note that this tutorial is not intended to reproduce all the experiments from the original paper.
+To do so, please see `this <https://github.com/i-colbert/brevitas/tree/qronos/src/brevitas_examples/llm>`_ branch.

 References
 -----------